kdsparks/cse15l-lab-reports/labreport5.md

 Student's Response:

-After adding the two tests and running `test.sh`, I saw from the error output that the test with only one `Grade` passed, while the test with two `Grades` failed.
+After adding the two tests and running `test.sh`, I saw from the error output that the test with only one `Grade` passed, while the test with two `Grade`s failed.
 So, I thought the grades weren't being added properly.
 I checked my while loop and noticed the line `grade = score * ((double)weight / 100);`.
-With each iteration of the while loop, grade was being overwritten instead of being added to as a total.
+With each iteration of the while loop, `grade` was being overwritten instead of being added to as a total.

 ![result of ta's suggestion](error-info.png)